 The City of Rockford Fire Department is primarily responsible for disaster management/planning in conjunction with the Winnebago County Health Department.
-Plans are funded through other means and staff is aware to contact Community Development staff should additional funds be needed.
+Plans are funded through other means and staff is aware to contact Community & Economic Development staff should additional funds be needed.

-Other local/regional/state/federal planning efforts considered when preparing the Plan
+Describe other local/regional/state/federal planning efforts considered when preparing the Plan